Lumorti/tongue/README.md

 tongue -h
 ```

-First have a folder containing mp3 or mp4 files, ideally only containg the voice you want to mimic.
+First have a folder containing mp3 or mp4 files, ideally only containing the voice you want to mimic.

 Then run:
 ```bash